licheez/ngAlpha/a15/projects/alpha-oas/README.md

 This method will wrap the logic for making sure the http request is authorized using a valid Authorization bearer.

 It will also take care of automatically and transparently renewing any expired token using the OpenOAuth refresh flow.

+## SessionData

+This is a small object that is persisted into the sessionStorage.

+You can use this object for storing an access token you would get from another IDP (such as when using SSO with a federated OAuth system).

 ## Server side considerations